12 Months of Mandarin

 This is my rough outline of the core estimate.
 I do not really care enough to get into more detail or studying for passing tests.
 I just enjoy learning the language and using it. ↩︎

 Over the last 365 days, I studied Mandarin for fun.
 With anki, tutors, and traveling accelerating my learning, I ended up getting to the level of comfortable conversational fluency.
-My Mandarin isn't perfect nor perfectly fluent, but I can now handle everything up to technical conversations in the area of my PhD.
+My Mandarin isn't perfect nor perfectly fluent.
+But I can now handle everything up to technical conversations in the area of my PhD.

 For serious language learners, I also jotted down a longer list of methodds: isaak.net/mandarinmethods